 Many Germans want to fulfil their dream of owning their own home.
-They buy a property, live in it and bequeath the house or apartment to their children at some point.
-During an inflation, however, this scenario develops negatively, as both the interest rates on loans rise and the maintenance costs.
-The owner must therefore pay on top.
+They buy a property, live in it and eventually bequeath the house or flat to their children.
+During inflation, however, this scenario develops negatively, because both the interest on the loan and the maintenance costs rise.
+So the owner has to pay more.

-Only an investment property offers you this security.
-No other investment opportunity can probably protect you so well against inflation.
-The cash in the safe is losing more and more purchasing power, stock markets are collapsing or moving sideways and speculative objects such as art or cars represent a high risk even without inflation.
+Only income property offers you this security.
+No other investment option is likely to protect you so well against inflation and at the same time build up wealth - Cash flow real estate thanks to.
+The cash in your safe is losing more and more of its purchasing power, stock markets are crashing or moving sideways and speculative objects such as art or cars represent a high risk even without inflation.

 Supply and demand determine the price of a good (the principle of the free market economy).
 If supply is greater than demand, prices fall.
 This is called deflation.
-Accordingly, deflation also affects real estate, as its value falls.
+Deflation therefore also affects real estate, as its value decreases.
 If many properties are offered but only a few are in demand, prices fall.
 In addition, the price level for rents, salaries and goods falls.

-However, the loan taken out must be repaid at the old conditions, which can be a particular challenge for homeowners and is not always possible.
-Therefore, this is not a favourable scenario for investment properties.
+However, the loan taken out must be paid off at the old conditions, which can be a particular challenge for homeowners and is not always possible.
+Thus, not a favourable scenario for income-producing real estate.

-But governments and central banks want a deflationary situationavoid at all costs.
-Japan can be mentioned as an example: In order to combat deflation since 1990 (triggered by the bursting of a financial bubble), the Bank of Japan is countering this with massive orgies of money printing.
-The target is an inflation rate of 2%.
+However, states and central banks want to avoid a deflationary situation.
+Avoid at all costs.
+Japan can be cited as an example: In order to fight deflation since 1990 (triggered by the bursting of a financial bubble), the Japanese central bank is countering with massive money printing orgies.
+The goal is an inflation rate of 2%.

 Should a similar crisis affect Germany, the measures would look very similar.
 As the owner of a Investment property a good starting position.
 More on this in the next paragraph.

 Test now: Does real estate as an investment suit you?